 Tired of so much history?
 Want to see something shiny new?
 Best place to look: the far north side of the city.

 Welcome to Quail Creek, a subdivision that covers about 1,500 acres--two sections plus half of two others.
-It was the work of John Johnston, general partner of Quail Creek Development Company.
+It was the work of Jack Johnston, general partner of Quail Creek Development Company.

 Quail Creek Golf and Country Club, 1962.
-The golf course lies across Section 13 like a giant letter "C", big enough to run through the centers of all four quarter-sections.
-The surrounding tracts were developed one at a time, each platted separately.
+The golf course lies across Section 13 like a giant letter "C", big enough to run through all four quarter-sections.

 In the northeast quarter, just upstream from the golf course, a dam created this lake.